 - The accuracy of associating virtual information with reality is important.

 The user interface should be clean and tidy.

-The objective of this patent is to enable an innovative system to restrain the user’s field of view as well as restricting unnecessary information to flood the user feed.
+The objective of this patent is to enable an innovative system to restrain the user’s field of view as well as restrict unnecessary information to flood the user feed.
 The patent mentions the following on its method:

-- providing at least one view of a real environment and of system set up for blending in or overlaying virtual information for superimposing with the real environment in at least part of the view,
+- providing at least one view of a real environment and of a system set up for blending in or overlaying virtual information for superimposing with the real environment in at least part of the view,

 - subdividing at least part of the view of the real environment into a plurality of regions comprising a first region and a second region, with objects of the real environment within the first region being placed closer to the system setup than objects of the real environment within the second region,